 dsref* columns will be recognized when building the Data Record Type hierarchies.
 These columns will not be explicitly imported in the data repository since their meaning is implied within the layout of the data records.

-See Parameterizing Arrays of Varying Size for more details on dsref* columns.
+See Parameterizing Arrays of Varying Size in SOAtest or Parameterizing Arrays of Varying Size in Virtualize for more information about dsref* columns.